geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 ## Coverage

-It can sometimes be interesting to look at the coverage of testing.
+It can be useful to see the coverage of our test cases.
 After running the test suite, you can open the file `coverage/html/index.html`, which will look similar to this:

 <img src="/img/develop/testing/coverage.png"/>

 There are clickable links that you can use to drill down to see which statements have been executed and which have not been.

-Use coverage information wisely.
+The above report was generated when the test cases yielded around 60% coverage.
+From examining the coverage report, there are some low-hanging fruit that would improve the quality of the test suite significantly: the garden details "filter", timeline management, the help pages, bed management, and so forth.

 We are not trying to obtain 100% coverage of the app code, in fact that would be impossible, because the code that accesses external services (database, authentication, photos) will never be executed due to the mocking process.
-For example, the coverage report shows that code in the "data/" subdirectories typically has low coverage.
+For example, the coverage report shows that code in the "data/" subdirectories typically has low to zero coverage.

-Instead, use coverage to easily discover "holes" in our test suite, i.e. significant UI code that the test cases do not currently exercise.

 ## Test Design Hints